 You read that correctly: couples in 2020 will spend time and money coming up with schedules to define when each person can be with their dog/cat/parakeet.
 It may sound like I am teasing you or being flippant about this.
 I'm not.
 Trust me- I've seen people care about much stranger things than this.
-The point is that what is important to some people may not be important to you and vice versa.
-So, if you love your dog or cat and are going through a divorce in Texas this is a blog post for you.
+The point is that what is essential to some people may not be necessary to you and vice versa.
+So, if you love your dog or cat and are going through a divorce in Texas, this is a blog post for you.

-The key to coming out this case was that the Texas appellate court determined that human beings (like you and me) could be awarded damages based on the memories and sentimentality associated with a pet dog that was killed against the will of the owner.
-What you need to take away from this case is: dogs have value even if they are replaceable pieces of property with little actual value.
-They have an emotional value which is important in and of itself in 21stcentury Texas.
+The key to coming out of this case was that the Texas appellate court determined that human beings (like you and me) could be awarded damages based on the memories and sentimentality associated with a pet dog that was killed against the owner's will.
+You need to take away from this case: dogs have value even if they are replaceable pieces of property with little actual value.
+They have an emotional weight that is important in and of itself in 21stcentury Texas.

-So, if your spouse loves your dog you shouldn't be surprised if her attorney speaks to yours about setting up a visitation schedule.
-I don't believe that a judge would go out on a limb to do so if you do not ask for that to be done.
+So, if your spouse loves your dog, you shouldn't be surprised if her attorney speaks to yours about setting up a visitation schedule.
+I don't believe that a judge would go out on a limb if you do not ask for that to be done.
 However, in settlement negotiations, you can include pretty much whatever you want into this process.

 What about the rights of a parent of a special needs child?

-You will need to spend a lot of time and thought regarding your child if he or she is special needs.
-The rights and duties that you and your spouse possess regarding your special needs child are incredibly important to address before the conclusion of your divorce.
+You will need to spend a lot of time and thought regarding your child's special needs.
+The rights and duties that you and your spouse possess regarding your special needs child are fundamental to address before the conclusion of your divorce.
 It is the best time to do so rather than attempting to come back to court after your divorce has already been decided.

-Because your child has a special need you may have to consider issues that most families with children do not.
-I am thinking about medical and psychiatric treatment that your child may require which calls for you and your spouse to work together, independently or exclusively to make decisions.
+Because your child has a particular need, you may have to consider issues that most families with children do not.
+I am thinking about medical and psychiatric treatment that your child may require, which calls for you and your spouse to work together, independently or exclusively, to make decisions.
 In some circumstances, you or your spouse may be better suited to have the exclusive right to make decisions in these areas.

 If you want what is best for your child, you will co-parent with your ex-spouse.
-Remember how difficult it was to raise your special needs child when you lived in the same house and your ex-spouse?
+Remember how difficult raising your special needs child was when you lived in the same house and your ex-spouse?
 You are now in a situation where you will be living miles apart physically and even further apart emotionally.
 This is a potentially dangerous situation for raising a child- especially a special needs child.
 A lot can fall between the cracks.
 It is up to you to make sure that your child is cared for to the best of your ability.

 For instance, you may need to create a provision in your family court orders that requires weekly, if not daily, updates for the other parent when you have your child.
 There are websites devoted to co-parenting.
 You can use email, Google calendar, Google docs, etc. Allow technology to be your friend.
-This nice part of technology is that you can update your ex-spouse on the condition of your child and never have to be in the same room as him or her.
+This beautiful part of technology is that you can update your ex-spouse on your child's condition and never have to be in the same room as them.

-You need to first communicate with your attorney as to what language needs to be included in your final decree of divorce as far as your special needs child is concerned.
-If there are particular aspects of raising this child that need to be noted this is the time to do so.
+You need to first communicate with your attorney what language needs to be included in your final decree of divorce as far as your special needs child is concerned.
+If particular aspects of raising this child need to be noted, this is the time to do so.
 Protect your child's well-being by including specific language that you believe is essential to the case.
-It takes effort to get this done but it is well worth it.
+It takes effort to get this done, but it is well worth it.

-Rights associated with periods of possession for your special needs child
+Rights associated with periods of possession for your particular needs child

-If your child has a special need then you may need to change the language that is typically included in court orders regarding periods of possession.
+If your child has a particular need, you may need to change the language typically included in court orders regarding periods of possession.
 Every parent coming out of a family law case must support their child.
-However, as the parent of a special needs child, you may feel the need to include language in your final decree of divorce which creates a greater responsibility and duty on your part to provide food and medical care for your child due to their having a special need.
+However, as the parent of a special needs child, you may feel the need to include language in your final decree of divorce, which creates a greater responsibility and duty on your part to provide food and medical care for your child due to their having a particular need.
 Does your child need a special diet due to their impairments?
 What about medical care that is weekly in nature?
 If so, plan on including language that creates a duty for you and your child's other parent that ordinarily would not be there.

-This is an especially important thing to do if you and your child's other parent do not necessarily see eye to eye on every aspect of raising your child.
+This is an essential thing to do if you and your child's other parent do not necessarily see eye to eye on every aspect of raising your child.
 You will want to make sure that the necessities for your child are met even in periods of disagreement between yourself and your ex-spouse.
-You will likely need to assign to one parent the exclusive right to make certain medical decisions or designate a person (doctor, therapist, counselor, etc.) who can step in and play tie-breaker if you and your ex-spouse do not agree on a certain subject.
+You will likely need to assign to one parent the exclusive right to make medical decisions or designate a person (doctor, therapist, counselor, etc.) who can step in and play tie-breaker if you and your ex-spouse disagree on a particular subject.

 Let's say that your child suffers from a physical impairment that is benefitted by consistent physical therapy.
-The physical therapy has exercises that are to be performed at home every day.
-If your child is splitting time between your home and that of your ex-spouse, you both need to be on the same page as far as carving out time to have these exercises completed each day.
+Physical therapy has exercises that are to be performed at home every day.
+If your child is splitting time between your home and your ex-spouse, you both need to be on the same page as far as carving out time to have these exercises completed each day.
 Consider putting language into your court orders that requires both of you to do so.

 You are doing this to protect your child from an absent-minded or skeptical ex-spouse.
-If he or she does not believe that these exercises are effective or necessary, odds are good that he will not make your child do them each day.
-However, if you create a duty within your court orders that these exercises need to be done then you can hold him accountable for not having followed through with the exercises as prescribed.
+If they do not believe these exercises are practical or necessary, the odds are good that he will not make your child do them each day.
+However, if you create a duty within your court orders that these exercises need to be done, you can hold him accountable for not following the activities as prescribed.

 How to handle educational decisions for a special needs child

-If your child suffers from a special need of some sort that impacts their educational outlook, you and your ex-spouse are probably already very involved in their school-life.
-Nowadays different schools and different school districts have focuses that are heavily into children with special needs.
-It could be that you chose where you were going to live based on their proximity to a school with a positive reputation for working with families whose children have the special need as yours does.
-If you have been meeting with principals and other administrators to help guide them towards a plan that works for your child then you are exactly who I am trying to reach with this section of today's blog post.
+If your child suffers from a particular need of some sort that impacts their educational outlook, you and your ex-spouse are probably already very involved in their school life.
+Nowadays, different schools and different school districts have focuses that are heavily on children with special needs.
+It could be that you chose where you were going to live based on their proximity to a school with a positive reputation for working with families whose children have the particular need as yours does.
+If you have been meeting with principals and other administrators to help guide them towards a plan that works for your child, then you are exactly who I am trying to reach with this section of today's blog post.

 The bottom line is that public school districts and private schools alike have tight budgets.
 As such, everything else being equal, they would prefer not to spend a bunch of extra money on your student.
-This doesn't mean that they do not care about your child or that they do not understand the problems your child has.
-However, what it does mean is that the needs of your child may have to be met with help from outside of the school district.
+This doesn't mean that they do not care about your child or do not understand the problems your child has.
+However, it does mean that your child's needs may have to be met with help from outside of the school district.

-Your court order comes into play in this area because if the order calls on one parent to have the exclusive right to make educational decisions the school will need to know this.
-You do not want to be in a position where your child is being offered benefits through the school but he or she cannot take advantage of them because you and your ex-spouse do not agree on some aspect of the school plan.
-However, if your decree held that you had the exclusive right to make decisions for your child then that would not be an issue.
+Your court order comes into play in this area because if the declaration calls on one parent to have the exclusive right to make educational decisions, the school will need to know this.
+You do not want to be in a position where your child is being offered benefits through the school, but they cannot take advantage of them because you and your ex-spouse do not agree on some aspect of the school plan.
+However, if your decree held that you had the exclusive right to make decisions for your child, then that would not be an issue.

 Technology and your children: tomorrow's blog post topic

 Your child is going to interface with technology.
-This is an almost unavoidable fact given that we are living in a world that is comprised of more and more technological innovations.
-These innovations have benefited our lives tremendously but have also presented problems to us and our children.
+This is an almost unavoidable fact given that we live in a world comprised of more and more technological innovations.
+These innovations have benefited our lives tremendously but have also presented problems to our children and us.

-In the meantime, if you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week here in our office.
-These consultations are a great opportunity for you to ask questions and receive feedback about your particular circumstances.
+In the meantime, if you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free-of-charge consultations six days a week here in our office.
+These consultations are an excellent opportunity for you to ask questions and receive feedback about your particular circumstances.